 This vibrant alleyway which runs south of Queen Street West from Spadina Avenue to Portland Street beginning at 1 rush lane, is a justifiably popular spot to nab insta-worthy snaps.
 It’s bold, it’s bright, it’s fun and it looks great on Instagram.

-The cobblestone streets and Victorian-era buildings to Toronto’s historic Distillery District make it one of Toronto’s most unique neighbourhoods.
+The cobblestone streets and Victorian-era buildings in Toronto’s historic Distillery District make it one of Toronto’s most unique neighbourhoods.
 Filled with art galleries, shops, cafes and restaurants, the area is, not surprisingly, oft-Instagrammed.
 Instagram posts increase here when there are popular events in the Distillery, like the annual Toronto Christmas Market when the whole area sparkles with lights.

 Aga Khan Museum